dylan-harper/county_metrics/README.md

 ---

 ### Testing
 The testing suite runs on unittest, to see them in action run `python3 -m unittest test.py` in the root directory.
+Tests cover happy/sad paths, showing what a successful request looks like and what an unsuccessful request might look like.

 ---